 Pick up a couple of handfuls of dry wood chippings, then put them into the cast-iron skillet.
 Next, place the burner unit, skillet, and chips into your grill.
 If you’re using a gas grill, you can rest these materials on top of your grill top and wait around 15-20 minutes.
 You should see wisps of smoke wafting up from the dry wood chippings.

 Once the wood is smoking, you can put your meat and veggies on the grill top.
 The burner unit should infuse this food with a distinctive and delicious smoky flavor.
+If you have a charcoal grill, put this DIY smoker in the unit’s base and balance a metal rack above it.
+Put your ribs or corn on this rack and infuse this food with smoke.

 If you love your gas grill but wish that you could create ribs, chicken joints, and vegetables with a smoky and distinctive barbecue flavor, try creating your own DIY smoker box.
 You could try several methods, from folding aluminum foil sheets around wood chippings to adding a cast-iron plate to a single burner unit.